 If my facility is unionized or undergoing a union campaign, when should I contact U.S. Nursing regarding the services they offer?

-Why should I use U.S. Nursing?
+Why should I partner with USN?

-We are a turnkey solution with services for pre-strike planning, temporary replacement staffing, and post-strike integration.
+We are a turnkey solution with services for pre-strike planning, temporary replacement staffing and post-strike integration.
 We take care of everything allowing you to focus on reaching a mutual resolution with your unionized staff.

 How is U.S. Nursing able to staff a strike with so many replacement workers on such short notice?